stiles/aldi/README.md

 # Scraping ALDI's "Aisle of Shame"

-This project contains a Python script that scrapes product information from ALDI's "finds" pages, which are known in the stores as the "Aisle of Shame".
+This project contains a Python script that scrapes product information from ALDI's ["finds" page](https://www.aldi.us/weekly-specials/this-weeks-aldi-finds/), which are known in the stores as the "Aisle of Shame".
 The project is inspired by Parija Kavilanz's [story for CNN](https://www.cnn.com/2024/04/19/business/aldi-aisle-of-shame-fans/index.html) about these middle-aisle deals.

-The data extracted includes details about each product such as the brand, description, price, and the sales week.
-The script is scheduled to run weekly using GitHub Actions, which stores the output in a CSV file to an AWS S3 bucket.
+The extracted data has details about each product, such as the brand, description, price and sales week.
+The script is scheduled to run weekly using GitHub Actions, which stores the output in CSV files to an AWS S3 bucket.

 ## How to Run the Script

-The script `fetch_process.py` is designed to be executed automatically via GitHub Actions but can also be run manually or through other automation services.
+The script `fetch_process.py` is designed to be executed automatically via GitHub Actions, but can also be run manually or through other automation services.
 To run it manually:

 1. Ensure Python 3.8+ is installed on your machine.
 2. Install the required Python libraries: